Why Winnipeg is the place to invest

 Supportive Business Community

 Local business leaders are often asked what differentiates Winnipeg.
-One answer that repeatedly comes up concerns its supportive business community.
-Formally and informally, great things happen here.
+One answer that repeatedly comes up is its supportive business community.
+Individuals place high value on networking and building professional relationships, creating a collaborative and supportive business environment.

 Formal and Informal Support

-But if Winnipeg has a secret weapon, it's the informal ways these prominent citizens help make things happen for each other.
+The not-so-hidden secret advantage aspiring networkers find in Winnipeg is in the informal ways everyone in the community, from business to government and beyond, help make things happen for each other.
 Even in cases where those involved are direct competitors, Winnipeg's business elite are hardwired to assist each other with advice, opportunities and solutions that contribute to the overall health of the city.

-Our workers are hard-working, educated and ready to help companies succeed.
-Averaging the second-highest labour productivity growth in Canada from 2010 through 2015, Manitobans know what it takes to get the job done.
+Winnipeggers are talented, educated and ready to help companies succeed.
+With the second-highest average labour productivity growth in Canada from 2010 through 2015, Manitobans know what it takes to get the job done.

 Dedicated, Talented, Affordable

-Winnipeggers are hard-working, educated and ready to help local companies succeed.
-They have a proven track record of commitment to their city, and to its businesses and its economy.
+With a proven track record of commitment, Winnipeg’s workforce is one of the greatest assets for its businesses and its economy.
 The reputation of any given company—and the quality of the products and/or services it offers—is only as good as the people standing behind it.
-And in Winnipeg, these people are of the highest calibre.
+And in Winnipeg, these people are of the highest caliber.

 The city's business leaders repeatedly applaud the skill and dedication of the local workforce in accounting for their collective achievements.
-Both in terms of quality and quantity, Winnipeg's labour force is a key contributor to the success of local firms.
 Top-notch graduates from Winnipeg's colleges and universities—and government programs designed to attract skilled workers to the province—make Winnipeg an ideal place to locate or expand a business.

 Winnipeg's Workforce: Competitive and Committed

-- Manitobans work an average tenure of 108.1 months, more than four months above the Canadian average.
+- Manitobans work an average tenure of 110.2 months, seven months more than the Canadian average.

-- Manufacturing sector wages in Winnipeg are among the most competitive of any major city in Canada at $880 weekly, over eight per cent lower than the Canadian average of $952.
+- Manufacturing sector wages in Winnipeg are among the most competitive of any major city in Canada at $889 weekly, over eleven per cent lower than the Canadian average of $1,000.

-- In 2014, Manitoba's percentage of unionized workers in the private sector decreased (to 18 per cent from 18.5 per cent).
+- In 2016, Manitoba's percentage of unionized workers in the private sector decreased to 17 per cent, from 18 per cent in 2013.

-- In 2013, Manitoba's productivity showed well.
-Firms operating in Manitoba lost only six workdays for every 1,000 employees for all industries.
-This rate was significantly lower than the national rate of 100 days.
+- Manitobans are more productive.
+In 2015, firms operating in Manitoba lost only one workday for every 1,000 employees across all industries - significantly lower than the national rate.

 Manitoba Provincial Nominee Program: A Model for North America